About Searching

 • whether there’s a digital object (thumbnail appears)

-A Full Description is linked from a title in Search Results.
+A Full Description is linked from a title or thumbnail in the results list.
 It shows the description in context and gives you more detailed information.

-• Fonds: shows the current description (highlighted) in its arrangement hierarchy and provides links to related descriptions in the hierarchy.
-Descriptions that contain lower levels can be expanded or collapsed to show or hide the links.
-Clicking on the “+###” link (+5357 shown above, for example) at the end of an expanded list takes you to a Browse Archival descriptions results page that shows all lower-level descriptions that belong to the parent descriptions, beginning with the first record in the higher level unit
+• Holdings: displays the current description (highlighted) in its arrangement hierarchy and provides links to related descriptions in the hierarchy.
+Descriptions that contain lower levels can be expanded or collapsed to show or hide the links to descriptions in those lower levels.
+Clicking on the ellipsis above or below a block of descriptions in one level expands the block

 • Export: allows a user to export the current description as in either Dublin Core or Encoded Archival Description XML format